GitExl/CTViewer/docs/scene_scripts/dialogue.md

 - `<H>` `<M>` `<P>`
 - `<CORNER>`

+## Choices

+If a choice op is used to display a dialogue string, the player can choose an option on the last page of dialogue.
+The choice parameter byte indicates where the lines containing a choice start and end.
+The first 2 bits of that byte is the last choice line on the page, the next 2 bits is the first line.
+The selected choice is stored in the `result` value of the actor that displays the dialogue.

 ## Textbox positioning

 A textbox can be placed at the top or bottom of the screen.
 This can also be determined automatically based on the